YiwenMao/d4pdf-front-detection-model-analysis/README.md

   Calculates relative frequency for 10,000 bootstrapped samples for HPB scenarios; used in later analysis for Fig. 4.

 - `bstrp_compare.py`
-  Performs bootstrap resampling of all available years with replacement 10,000 times from historical climate (HPB) and future climate (HFB 2K/4K under SST warming scenarios CC, GF, HA, MI, MP, MR), and calculates differences in statistics between HPB and each HFB scenario for each bootstrap sample.
+  Resamples all available years with replacement 10,000 times from historical climate (HPB) and future climate (HFB 2K/4K under SST warming scenarios CC, GF, HA, MI, MP, MR), and calculates differences in statistics for each bootstrap sample.

 - `plot_rel_freq.py`
-  Calculates relative frequency of Baiu fronts, defined as the ratio of the number of Baiu fronts occurring on a date in JJA to the total number of years used for prediction, using HPB and multimodel means of HFB 2K and 4K scenarios.
+  Calculates the relative frequency of Baiu fronts, defined as the ratio of the number of Baiu fronts occurring on a date in JJA to the total number of years used for prediction, based on HPB and multimodel means of HFB 2K and 4K scenarios.

-### 4. Historical vs future climate analysis
+### Historical vs future climate analysis

 - `HPBvsHFB_temporal.py`
   Calculates bootstrap differences in the average number of Baiu-front days in June, July, and August for HFB 2K/4K scenarios; used for Fig. 4(a–c).

 - `HPBvsHFB_mm_space.py`
-  Calculates the multimodel mean spatial distribution of differences in the average number of Baiu-front days in JJA; used for Fig. 4(a, e).
+  Calculates the multimodel mean spatial distribution of differences in the average number of Baiu-front days in JJA.

 - `HPBvsHFB_mm_harmonic_anom.py`
   Calculates the multimodel mean harmonic fitting and anomalies of vorticity and moisture flux convergence (MFC); used for Fig. 4(e–h).